 Why joined the board: I joined the board because I am extremely passionate about the education that Bixby provides and want to do my part to ensure Bixby’s future.

-I am the parent of two Bixby alumni, one of who graduated in 2005 and one in 2011.
+I am the parent of two Bixby alumni, one of whom graduated in 2005 and one in 2011.
 Both of our children attended the school from kindergarten through 5th grade, and when they left Bixby, I felt like they were very well prepared to handle the academic and social challenges of middle school, high school, and beyond.
 For most of my working life, I’ve been involved in financial management, strategic planning, and mergers and acquisitions in the healthcare industry.

 How long on board: I’ve been on the board since 2001 and have served as Treasurer for several years.

 Why joined board: I joined the board because I believe in the unique educational philosophy embodied in Bixby’s Mission and Core Beliefs and wanted to help ensure the continuing success of the school.
-Having seen first hand the benefits of a Bixby education for our own children, I think it’s important that future generations of students in Boulder also have such an opportunity.
+Having seen first-hand the benefits of a Bixby education for our own children, I think it’s important that future generations of students in Boulder also have such an opportunity.

 William Pizzi (Bill)